mckeowr1/sm_RNA_seq/multi_mappings/README.md

 This checks that all the bed folders have the right number of beds.
 This may not actually be that useful to keep around but it was useful during development.

 `organize_beds.sh`
 The Filterline program runs inside the lines directory for each ROI bin (ex bin1) and outputs a bed file specific to each search bed.
-We beed to concatentate them and move them to thier own directory for downstream analyses.
+We beed to concatentate them and move them to their own directory for downstream analyses.

 `clean_beds.sh`
 We also have to delete the beds that are output from the FilterLine Program this script does that.
 At some point they need to be combined